earthai-tech/watex/docs/view.rst

 Single site signal recovery visualization: :meth:`~watex.view.TPlot.plot_recovery`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :meth:`~watex.view.TPlot.plot_recovery` allows visualizing the restored tensor at each site.
-For instance the visualisation of the first site `S00` is given as:
+For instance, the visualization of the first site `S00` is given as:

 .. code-block::